sudkannan/tutorials/README.md

 ```

-You will the following output
+You will see the following output

 ```
 Updating 9cc5f88..08226cf